ShahanAliyev/Completed-Projects/README.md

-# Completed-Projects
+# To do app
-Completed Projects - for practice
+To do app - for practice